 They measure from 130 to 190 cm and weigh up to 300 kg.
 The black bear has a varied diet consisting of fish, mammals, insects, grasses, berries, and roots.

-There are six subspecies of black bear that can be found in British Columbia.
+There are six subspecies of the black bear found in British Columbia.

 - Cinnamon bear